psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 Within the Three-point polygons, the ordering of the vertices is don't care at the GPU side (a front-back check, based on clockwise or anti-clockwise ordering, can be implemented at the GTE side).<br/>
-Dither enable (in Texpage command) affects ONLY polygons that do use Gouraud Shading or Texture Blending.<br/>
+Dither enable (in Texpage command) affects ONLY polygons that do use gouraud shading or modulation.<br/>

 ##   GPU Render Line Commands
 When the upper 3 bits of the first GP0 command are set to 2 (010), then the command can